Where should one place the pool heat pump?

 3. Airflow

-Sufficient airflow around the heat pump is crucial for efficient operation.
-Placing it in a cramped space or near obstacles restricts airflow, hinders performance, and can potentially cause overheating.
+Adequate airflow aroundthe heat pump is crucial for efficient operation.
+A placement in a confined space or near obstacles such as walls, bushes, or fences restricts airflow, which hampers its performance by preventing proper heat exchange and can potentially cause overheating.
+Optimal airflow ensures that the heat pump can operate under ideal conditions.

 4. Noise considerations